In addition to reimbursement for expenses incurred in performing their duties, Directors receive annual fees determined by the Shareholders' Meeting.

-> The "Remuneration Policy for 2012" contains the guidelines for the remuneration of executive directors and managers.Herein attached the “Remuneration Policy for 2012".
+The "Remuneration Policy" contains the guidelines for the remuneration of executive directors and managers.Herein attached the “Remuneration Policy for 2014".

-The Remuneration Statement for the year 2011 illustrates the policy that the Pirelli Group implemented during the year 2011 in connection with the remuneration and provides a final statement of it in connection with the different types of beneficiary parties, without prejudice to the obligations of transparency provided by other applicable provisions of law or regulations.
+The Remuneration Statement illustrates the policy that the Pirelli Group implemented during the year 2013 in connection with the remuneration and provides a final statement of it in connection with the different types of beneficiary parties, without prejudice to the obligations of transparency provided by other applicable provisions of law or regulations.

-More information in the following document:"Remuneration Statement for the year 2011"
+More information in the following document:Remuneration Statement for the year 2013

-During 2012, Pirelli approved the new Three-year (2012-2014) cash Incentive Plan for Pirelli Group Management (the “LTI Plan”).
-Pursuant to the new LTI Plan, a portion of the bonus has to be determined on the basis of a total shareholder return target calculated as performance of the Pirelli stock compared with the FTSE/MIB Index Total Return, periodically calculated by FTSE and present on the database of Borsa Italiana, and an index composed of selected peers in the tyre sector.
+During 2014, Pirelli approved the new Three-year (2014-2016) cash Incentive Plan for Pirelli Group Management (the “LTI Plan”).
+Pursuant to the new LTI Plan, a portion of the bonus has to be determined on the basis of a total shareholder return target calculated as performance of the Pirelli stock and compared with an index composed of selected peers in the tyre sector.

 Herein attached the Disclosure Document, which concern with the LTI Plan.